 In fall 2017, the EPA launched the Kansas City Transportation and Local-Scale Air Quality Study (KC-TRAQS), to learn more about local community air quality in three neighborhoods in Kansas City, KS, that have multiple air pollution sources from highways, railways, and industry.
-The study will be conducted for one year and provide comprehensive air quality monitoring using three different air measurement approaches.
+The study provided comprehensive air quality monitoring using three different air measurement approaches.
 A citizen science project was part of the study and involved area residents and students in air measurement activities.

 The study area included the neighborhoods of Turner, Argentine and Armourdale in southeast Wyandotte County, Kansas.
 This area is located in the Kansas river valley and has unique meteorological conditions that include inversions, which can trap pollutants close to the ground.
 The area is also surrounded on all sides by major highways and other roads, industry with diesel truck traffic, and two railyards, which include a rail maintenance facility and main rail track line.

-The study enables EPA to provide air quality information to the community and its residents and will advance air monitoring technology for use by other states and communities.
+The study enabled EPA to provide air quality information to the community and its residents and advance air monitoring technology for use by other states and communities.
 The research was designed to measure and monitor air quality and was not a health study to evaluate health effects from any observed air pollution.

 There were three monitoring and measurement approaches used for the study that involve deployment of stationary, mobile, and portable measurement technologies.
 Researchers used new and cutting-edge monitors to measure the air pollutants, black carbon (BC), fine particles (PM2.5), and carbon dioxide (CO2), as well as weather conditions important to understanding air quality, including relative humidity, wind and temperature.
 Noise levels were monitored.
 The measurement instruments include:

 - Stationary Monitors.
 Stationary or fixed monitors collected PM2.5, black carbon and meteorological data in six locations within the study area.